hexawyz/Exo/ReadMe.md

 Before even speaking of drivers, it is important to understand that devices can be discovered in multiple ways.
 We will generally on the Windows device APIs to enumerate devices and receive notifications, but there is some relatively heavy-lifting to do in order to consolidate the information in a useful way.

-### The orchestrator

-This is where the discovery orchestrator and the various discovery subsystems step in.
+This is where the discovery orchestrator and the various discovery subsystems step in…

+### The discovery orchestrator

+The discovery orchestrator is responsible for orchestrating all the discovery and instanciation of the non-mandatory services within Exo, such as discovery subsystems and drivers.

-The discovery orchestrator will identify all discovery subsystems and all component or driver factories and wire everything together, making sure to only load the required assemblies in memory.
+It will scan plugin assemblies to identify all discovery subsystems and all component or driver factories, then wire everything together as needed, making sure to only load the required assemblies in memory.

-This likely is the most over-engineered-looking piece of the software, but it provides the critical features necessary to manage components and drivers without loading everything in memory and duplicating a lot of code.
+This key part of the software is quite complex and may look a bit over-engineered-looking, but it provides the critical features necessary to manage components and drivers without loading everything in memory and duplicating a lot of code.

+### Mandatory and optional components

+Exo is built in a way so that many components are optional loaded on-demand.
+These components are defined within assemblies in the `plugins` directory and loaded on-demand.
+There is only one component that is strictly mandatory, and that is, as such, not placed in the `plugins` directory.
+This special component is the root discovery subsystem.

+Among assemblies placed in the `plugins` directory, some may declare mandatory components by tying them to the root discovery subsystem.
+Components created in that way will never be unloaded.
+This is typically the case of all discovery subsystems.

+These components are optional in the sense that you *can* remove them from the service.
+But if the assemblies are present, they will be loaded automatically.

-### The discovery subsystems
+### Discovery subsystems

 The discovery subsystems will listen for components using means appropriate for the kind of component they manage.